LehtinenHenna/automatic-watering-system/README.md

     docker-compose down

 Then repeat the process of building images and running containers up again.

+Make sure to remove mosquitto/data/mosquitto.db and mosquitto/log/mosquitto.log before trying to build containers.
+Also make sure that the MQTT port isn't already taken by mosquitto.service before running the containers up:

+    systemctl status mosquitto.service

+In case the mosquitto.service is active, stop it with:

+    sudo systemctl stop mosquitto.service

+## Creating a new Django model
+Make sure the changes are updated to the docker container by rebuilding the image and that the containers is up and running.
+Then to move inside the django container from bash:

+    docker exec -it water_world_gunicorn_server /bin/bash

+Once inside the container, make the migrations:

+    python manage.py makemigrations
+    python manage.py migrate

 ## Usage
 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.